freealise/freealise/ar/README.md

 vincenty (coords to metric distance) -> 3d display

+docs: get commentary (preferably written first) out of code
+in order of not succession but execution, to wiki with toc and markdown

 //foil is covered by food-grade wax from cheese; make wet paper models with texture embossed with foil and painted in CMYK

 //draw cross-contour for storyboards; draw objects on pano and find depth map